November 7th, 2007

 August 27th, 2011

 The Wingnuts blast the El Paso Diablos 19-2 at Cohen Stadium, setting a team record with 27 base hits.
 Juan Richardson sets another team record with six hits, and ties a club mark with seven RBI.
-10 different Wingnuts had at least one hit.
+10 different Wingnuts record at least one hit.